alloba/book-of-hours-notes/sundries/Daymare.md

     amount: 3
   - name: "visitor: the affair of the absent friend"
     amount: 1
+  - name: "visitor: the affair of the messenger's casket"
+    amount: 1
   - name: "understands latin"
     amount: 1
   - name: occupant